cvmiller/nat64/README.md

 ## NAT64 on OpenWRT

-An IPv6 to IPv4 protocol translator for OpenWRT Chaos Calmer (15.05.1).
+An IPv6 to IPv4 protocol translator for OpenWRT Chaos Calmer (15.05.1), and LEDE 17.01.02.

 ### Why?